 - Building apps on your Android phone, whether it’s a Samsung or a Pixel

 The Java Virtual Machine (JVM) is a Java feature that sets it apart from other programming platforms.
-Java’s primary purpose is to Write once, run anywhere, so you can learn one language and apply it to any device.
+Java’s primary purpose is to Write once, run anywhere, learn one language, and apply it to any device.

-Back in 1995, the idea of a single platform to rule them all was laughable, and even today it’s a remarkable feat.
-Installing the JVM is remarkably easy and getting started with it is free.
+In 1995, the idea of a single platform to rule them all was laughable, and even today, it’s a remarkable feat.
+Installing the JVM is easy, and it’s free.

 If you’re using macOS, I recommend installing jenv to manage various versions of Java.
-Jenv allows you to add a list of installed JVMs and easily set one of them as active.
+Jenv allows you to add a list of installed JVMs and easily set one as active.

 brew install openjdk

-I won’t rehash the concepts of Java in this article, but I will summarize some fundamentals you will need to grasp to effectively use Java.
+I won’t rehash the concepts of Java in this article, but I will summarize a few fundamentals you will need to use Java effectively.

 Object Oriented Programming

 While Java has functional programming built into it, the foundation of Java is OOP.
 Learning the fundamentals of OOP will help you learn and use Java effectively.